 In this unit students explore how the musculoskeletal and cardiorespiratory systems work together to produce movement.
-Through practical activities students explore the relationships between the body systems and physical activity, and how the systems adapt and adjust to the demands of the activity.
+Students investigate the role and function of the main structures in each system and how they respond to movement.
+They consider the ethical implications of using permitted and prohibited practices to improve performance of the body systems.